ossf/tac/process/templates/WG_NAME_incubating_stage.md

   * "link to sandbox PR"

 ### List of regular contributors
-The WG must have a minimum of 5 contributors from at least 3 different organizations attending regulary.
+The WG must have a minimum of 5 contributors from at least 3 different organizations attending regularly.
   * "name, affiliation, GitHub ID"